dvdmtw98/blog/Post Vault/articles/2021-03-07-overthewire-bandit-level-15-level-16.md

 We have found the password for the next level !!!

-**Note:** We can achieve same same result using the `ncat` command which is an advanced version of `netcat` that is developed by the creators of `nmap` .
+**Note:** We can achieve the same result using the `ncat` command which is an advanced version of `netcat` that is developed by the creators of Nmap.
 If using ncat make use of the same command as the previous level and add the `--ssl` flag

-Logout of the current session and start the next level using bandit16 password
+Logout of the current session and start the next level using the bandit16 password

 ```
 > ssh bandit16@bandit.labs.overthewire.org -p 2220